xKKM/JabaVeans/README.md

 # JabaVeans
-This im my portfolio project.
+This is my portfolio project.

 I welcome any comments.